 The work John Mozes has put towards the station has opened up great learning opportunities for students including: DJ opportunities, DJ and remote broadcast appearances, sports broadcasting, and more.
 Our student executive staff holds the same professional positions as a commercial radio station.

 Most recently, we have been recognized by the New Jersey Broadcaster’s Association (NJBA) with a nomination for “Best College Radio Station” in 2016 and by the Princeton Review as the 15th best college radio station in the entire country and the only college station from New Jersey or Pennsylvania to be part of this ranking.
 The National Broadcasting Society-Alpha Epsilon Rho (NBSAERho) also awarded their Grand Prizes in the Audio Commercials category for our Animal Hospital of Kingston and Blawenburg Spot, as well as under the Audio Station Imaging category for the Station Double Shot Sweep.
+We were also nominated for the Nation Accociation of Broadcasters Marconi Award for Best College Radio Station in 2019.

 107.7 The Bronc has also become a major part of the various events Rider University has set up, providing music and prizes.
 The station has even created and run the university’s most popular events, including Rider Student: Top Chef, Launch a Bronc, Dessert Wars, Eggcellent Egg Hunt, and Scream Screen!
 The Bronc has become a huge part of the student life experience on the Rider campus, this is one of the most diverse and inclusive student organization on campus.

 Even though the name has changed, the call letters and dial position remain the same.
 Now called, 107.7 The Bronc, WRRC follows a Hot AC format playing nothing but the biggest hits and best variety.
-Its appeal is broad-based appealing to students, parents, alumni, faculty, staff and the community at-large.
+Its appeal is broad-based appealing to students, parents, alumni, faculty, staff and the community-at-large.